 Numerous industries have already banned the use of asbestos in completely after learning of its health hazards.
 Yet, many of the nation’s schools still contain harmful minerals, which can result in life-threatening diseases such as asbestosis, mesothelioma, and asbestos-related lung cancer.

 If states and schools aren’t following the required procedures and rules of AHERA, more and more children could be at risk.

 The study suggests that around 34% of students in the United States have been subjected to possible asbestos exposure.

 Despite numerous other studies that have proven asbestos is toxic and lethal, it still remains legal in the U.S. The EPA attempted to ban the hazardous mineral years ago.
 In 1991, however, technicalities resulted in the court overturning the ban.

 In 2016, the Toxic substances Control Act was overhauled by Congress.
 It was an attempt to make asbestos (among other hazardous and toxic substances) illegal in the U.S. To date, however, this has not happened.

-If your child attends the school that contains asbestos, it’s important to understand the right you have his parents under the AHERA act.
-You have a legal right to request the school district’s maintenance records, plans, and what her active actions the school is taking to ensure the children are safe from asbestos exposure.
+If your child attends a school that contains asbestos, it’s important to understand the right you have his parents under the AHERA act.
+You have a legal right to request the school district’s maintenance records, plans, and what active actions the school is taking to ensure the children are safe from asbestos exposure.
 You also have the right to receive annual notifications in regards to the school’s yearly plans to contain asbestos and keep children safe.

 Additional Help and Resources for Asbestos Victims